acidjunk/shop-backend/README.md

 ## Server

-This project only works with Python 3.8, 3.9 and 3.10.
+This project only works with Python 3.10 and higher.
 If you want to use a virtual environment first create the environment:

 ```bash